DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 Runs [snyk test](https://support.snyk.io/hc/en-us/articles/360003812578-CLI-reference) against the project.

 Takes three parameters:
-- whether the job should fail when issues are detected.
+- `failOnIssues` - should the job fail when issues are detected.
 Default is `false`
-- the organisation against which the report should be recorded.
+- `organisation` - against which the report should be recorded.
 Default is `defra-4kb`
-- the severity of issues to be reported.
+- `severity` - of issues to be reported.
 Default is `medium`

 ```
 build.snykTest(true, 'my-org-name', 'low')